Shuksan Fisher Chimneys

 Mt Shuksan, North Cascades, WA

 Mount Shuksan's Fisher Chimneys route is a challenging and sustained effort on each day.
 It requires a wide range of movement skills.
-Your ability and efficiency will have a major bearing on how difficult this climb feels to you.
-Cramponing on steep snow, steep and sometimes loose 5th class rock, rappelling and down climbing in mountain boots or approach shoes are all techniques that will be employed during the trip.
+Your ability to move efficiently will have a major bearing on how difficult this climb feels to you.
+Cramponing on steep snow, steep and sometimes loose 4th class rock, rappelling and down climbing in mountain boots or approach shoes are all techniques that will be employed during the trip.

 - Regular price